nhammadi/policy-library-opa-aws-terraform/docs/policies/apigatewayv2-enable-access-logs.md

 ### Remediation

-To fix this violation, set the encryption type explicitly in your Terraform configuration:
+To fix this violation, configure access logging by defining the access_log_settings block and specifying a valid CloudWatch Logs destination ARN and log format:

 ``` hcl
 resource "aws_apigatewayv2_api" "foo" {
   name          = "example-http-api"